ojitha/ojitha.github.io/notes/spark.md

 ---

+## Spark Docker configurations

-## Create Spark 3.4.4 Docker container from Amazon Linux 2
+### Create Spark 3.4.4 Docker container from Amazon Linux 2

 I haven't found direct way to access Spark server from the Jupyter lab.
 Therefore, I've used the Apache Livy server.
 Here the docker file: